erajasekar/erajasekar.github.io/_posts/2017-05-09-does-school-kill-creativity.md

 Also Arts provides space to make mistakes, learn from them and become better at that skill.

-### The great innovation comes from intersection of technology and arts.
+### The great innovation comes from the intersection of technology and arts.

 The best ideas emerge from the intersection of technology and arts.
 To emphasize this,  Steve Jobs during his product launches would conclude with a slide, projected on the screen behind him, of street signs showing the intersection of the Liberal Arts and Technology.